OMAS-IIIF/oldaplib/docs/authentication_architecture_roadmap.md

 and `Connection(token=...)` now reconstructs its authorization context through the access-token decoder while preserving `Connection.token`.

+Trusted direct consumers that authenticate against GraphDB and never expose a bearer token may construct `Connection(issue_access_token=False)`.
+Credential validation and authorization-context construction remain unchanged, while no JWT is issued and `Connection.token` remains `None`.
+This mode must not be used by HTTP clients as a substitute for the API authentication boundary.

 ### Work package 3: authentication endpoints

 Status: **Completed**